solo-io/workshops/istio-basics/02-secure-service-ingress.md

 cat sample-apps/ingress/web-api-gw.yaml
 ```

-In addition to the `web-api-gateway` name of the gateway resource, we can configure that port `80` with protocol `HTTP` is exposed for the `istioinaction.io` host for our Istio Ingress gateway selected by the `istio: ingressgateway` selector:
+In addition to the `web-api-gateway` name of the gateway resource, we can configure that port `80` with protocol `HTTP` is exposed for the `istioinaction.io` host for our Istio ingress gateway selected by the `istio: ingressgateway` selector:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3